-37. Fair Values of Financial Assets and Financial Liabilities
+36. Fair Values of Financial Assets and Financial Liabilities

-At 31 December 2018 and 2017, the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively, comprising trade and other receivables, cash, current loans receivable, trade and other payables, and current bank loans approximated their fair values due to the short-term maturities of these assets and liabilities.
+At 31 December 2019 and 2018, the carrying amounts of financial assets and financial liabilities classified with current assets and current liabilities respectively, comprising trade and other receivables, cash and cash equivalents, term deposits, current loans receivable and trade and other payables approximated their fair values due to the short-term maturities of these assets and liabilities.

-The fair values of non-current financial assets and non-current financial liabilities that are not measured at fair value and that carry a floating rate of interest, comprising bank loans and loans receivable, are not materially different from their carrying amounts because they carry an arm's length interest rate that is repriced periodically and the margin continues to be reflective of the credit risk of the borrower at the year end
+The fair values (Level 2) of non-current financial assets that are not measured at fair value and that carry a floating rate of interest, comprising of loans receivable by the Company, are not materially different from their carrying amounts because they carry an arm's length interest rate that is repriced periodically and the margin continues to be reflective of the credit risk of the borrower at the year-end (see Note 18).